jamo/irssi-stuff/scripts/README.md

  changes.

      ,--[ScriptAssist]
+     | o ack                     No version information available on network.
      | o auth_quakenet_challenge No version information available on network.
     *| o ascii                   Your version is newer (1.6.3-r1->1.6.3) *| o banaffects_sd           No version information available on network